Motoori Norinaga: Grave of Motoori Norinaga (Mount Yamamuro)

-After Motoori died, he was buried on the summit of Mount Yamamuro behind the temple of Myōraki-ji in Matsusaka.
+After Motoori died, he was buried on the summit of Mount Yamamuro behind the temple of Myōraku-ji in Matsusaka.
 The grave was situated to overlook the town on Matsusaka, and the hills of Mikawa and Mount Fuji in the distance across Ise Bay and is inscribed with a poem from the Man'yōshū.
 The site was designated per detailed instructions left in his will, and Motoori had visited the site before his death to plant flowering mountain sakura trees and to design the layout of his tomb; however, the scenery around it has been drastically altered since that time with the construction of the Yamamuroyama Jinja Shinto shrine in 1875.
 Beside his tomb is a memorial cenotaph to his masters, Hirata Atsutane and Uematsu Arinobu.
 The tomb and its surroundings were designated a National Historic Site in 1936.
 The current grave was extensively renovated in 1999.

 Motoori Norinaga has a second tomb at the Motoori clan cemetery in the temple of Jukyō-ji in downtown Matsusaka.
 This tomb, along with that of his son Motoori Harunaga, was collectively designated a separate National Historic Site in 1936.